WU-Cordova/cs152-repository-glweis/projects/project3/READ.md

 - Pros: very low cost operations (enqueue and dequeue) and FIFO order processing.
 - Cons: no recovery of cancelled orders and no indexing (difficult order modification once an order is in the dequeue, which I did not implement).

-Open Orders temporary Deque:
+Open Orders Temporary Deque:
 To iterate over the open orders and print them (when called from the Main Menu) open order also uses a temporary `Deque` in the `__str__` operator to safely save the contents of its main `Deque`.
 This way, the data in open orders can be dequeued and printed off, but safely restored by the temporary `Deque` afterwards.
 The cost complexity between transfers is O(n x m) and the space complexity is O(n).

 Trade-offs:
 - Pros: allows safe storage of the original `Deque` and its orders (especially their ordering).
-- Cons: may take up excessive space/memory if the order is large/complex enough, and requires use in every open orders printout.
+- Cons: may take up excessive space/memory if the original `Deque` is large/complex enough, and requires use in every open orders printout.

 ### * ✅ Completed Orders - ListStack